matheusmarcelo/xUnitTestInVSCode/Readme.md

 # xUnitTestInVsCode

-A Project's example for a write a xunit test in VSCode
+A Project's example for a write unit tests with xUnit in VSCode

 - [About](#about)
 - [Installation](#installation)